ebaah46/aps/README.md

 ## Getting Started

 This mobile version of the project is fully dependent on the flutter framework.
-If you are new to flutter, checkout [Get Started](https://flutter.dev/docs/get-started/install) to install.
+If you are new to flutter, checkout [Get Started](https://flutter.dev/docs/get-started/install) to setup flutter on your local machine.

 ## Installing